MAVREC/mavrec-code/yolov7/MAVREC_README.md

-# DVD README
+# MAVREC README
-This readme explain how to setup the code-base used for trainining DVD benchmarks.
+This readme explain how to setup the code-base used for trainining MAVREC benchmarks.

 ## Installation
 Please refer to YOLOv7's [github page](https://github.com/WongKinYiu/yolov7) for dependencies and other installations.
 We do not rely on anything additional onces.